Complete Minimal Form Factors for Irrelevant Deformations of Integrable Quantum Field Theory: Conclusion and Outlook

 A special feature of our solution is that, in the simple case of a single perturbation, say by $\TTb$, there exists a critical value $\alpha=\alpha_c$ above which the MFF develops a pole of order $\frac{\alpha}{\pi}-\kappa$ at $\theta=0$, where $\kappa$ is a property of the unperturbed MFF.
-The existence of a ``transition'' in the physical properties of the model is reminiscent of what is observed in the thermodynamic Bethe ansatz analysis (see e.g. \cite{Cavaglia:2016oda, LeClair_2021}), in particular the emergence of a Hagedorn transition at finite temperature.
-However, there are notable differences between the two situations and we cannot claim that they are in any way related.
+The existence of a ``transition'' in the physical properties of the model seems reminiscent of what is observed in the thermodynamic Bethe ansatz analysis (see e.g. \cite{Cavaglia:2016oda, LeClair_2021}), in particular the emergence of a Hagedorn transition at finite temperature.
+However, there are notable differences between the two situations and we think that they are not related.
 For one, the Hagedorn transition occurs for \emph{any} negative value of $\alpha$ (with our prescriptions), whereas for our MFF the ``transition'' happens at a specific, positive value of $\alpha$.
 Secondly, it is well known that the Hagedorn transition is particular to the pure $\TTb$ perturbation and absent for higher spins (unless one modifies the driving term of the TBA and considers specific generalized Gibbs ensembles, as discussed in \cite{RMO}).
 In our case, however, the critical point is present for any finite number of perturbations.
+Perhaps, the most interesting observation is that, as discussed at the end of Section~\ref{correlation} the presence of a pole at $\theta=0$ is a phenomenon that also occurs for some UV-complete theories when their MFFs are constructed via the standard integral representation discussed in this paper.
+The simplest example is provided by the Lee-Yang theory whose MFF was constructed in \cite{Z}.
+In this case the naturally occurring singularity at $\theta=0$ is cancelled out by simply modifying the MFF by a multiplicative factor which has a zero at $\theta=0$.
+We think therefore that it may still be possible to make sense of solutions with $\alpha>\alpha_c$ by a similar modification of the MFF.
+How this factor should be chosen for IQFTs perturbed by a finite number of irrelevant perturbations is however an issue that needs further discussion.
+A more detailed discussion can be found in our upcoming work \cite{ProcPrag}.

+Although our analysis provides a way to fix the MFF which is reminiscent of the traditional construction of Karowski-Weisz \cite{KarowskiWeisz:1978vz}, it does not make the construction of higher particle solutions any easier.
+In fact, the correct prescription for computing such solutions is still not fully understood.
+Solving by plugging our new MFF into the standard ansatz for models with a single particle (like sinh-Gordon \cite{Fring_1993}) and imposing factorization (as we previously did) leads to solutions which are not only plagued by square-root factors (thus, points of nonanalyticity), similar to \cite{longpaper,Castro-Alvaredo2024compl}, but also lead to a partial cancellation of the MFF in the form factor ansatz (this is discussed in some detail in Appendix \ref{AppendixB}).
+This second issue was not present in our earlier work because we had set the function $C_{\bel}(\theta)=1$ in (\ref{minimal}) and worked with the simplest possible form of the MFF.